And how I’m saving to make it a reality.

 “It’s always important to be able to set goals,” says Jim Poolman, executive director of the Indexed Annuity Leadership Council.
 “You need to know when you’d like to retire, and the goal is to match up that retirement age with a retirement plan that will work for you.
 Start planning now.
 Don’t wait for tomorrow.”

 Even though I’m just shy of 30, I like to think about my retirement dreams quite often.
-Although it’s hard to say what I’ll really want out of life in another 30 years, keeping it in the forefront of my mind motivates me to work towards my goals, even as they change and shift over time.
+Although it’s hard to say what I’ll really want out of life in another 30 years, keeping it in the forefront of my mind motivates me to work toward my goals, even as they change and shift over time.

 Right now, I’m hoping to spend my later years focusing on fiction writing while still dedicating a portion of my time to freelance writing, since it’s a career I love dearly (assuming it still exists by the time my retirement rolls around).